 Presented in partnership with the Lewis Center for the Arts and New Jersey State Council on the Arts, this daylong event is devoted to exploring how the arts community can confront the challenges and opportunities we face now and in the decades to come.

-Information on the June 2020 conference will be available soon.
+Conference details to be released soon.
 In the meantime, check out this video of the 2018 conference keynote address.

 Exponential Creativity in a World of Abundance